Saturday, 30 January 2016

 I have learned from experience that our inner state often determines our experiences, so we can definitely change our lives for the better on the outside by first changing ourselves for the better on the inside.

-I have given examples of how we can be our own worst enemies and distress signals can attract predators.
+I have given examples of how we can be our own worst enemies; I have also stated that distress signals can attract predators.

 We benefit from being calm and positive; good feelings often boost our immune systems and act as a protection - except when it all backfires, as happened to me recently although in a very small way.